 The aftermath of a storm can be catastrophic, consequently it is important to assess your roof for damage.
 Inspecting your roof should be done methodically in order to ascertain whether any lasting damage has been caused and the necessary action required to rectify these issues.

-It is important that during an inspection you understand the angle of the sun in relationship to your rooftop.
+As stated by a roofing damage expert in Columbia MD, It is important that during an inspection you understand the angle of the sun in relationship to your rooftop.
 Due to the shape of a roof, certain areas can easily remain in shade as shadows are cast.
 It is therefore beneficial for homeowners to perform a check on their roofs multiple times throughout the day so they can accurately identify any potential problems left behind from the storm.

 On top of that, homeowners should evaluate the condition of their roofs from both inside and outside.
 Age and wear can become factors when assessing the structural integrity of your roof and the shingles may need help in locating damages that go beyond visual inspection.
 With many types of materials used for modern construction, having a professional inspect and evaluate a roof can save unnecessary difficulties down the line if faulty material was used or problems go unnoticed.